 The child is the priority, and you must take the appropriate steps to help them.
 Do not try to resolve the situation outside of the family court system.
 Instead, you can take these steps:

 Family courts can take additional steps to remedy the situation, like intensive collaboration between health and legal professionals.
 They can also issue court orders.
-If uncertain how to proceed, speak to a Georgie child custody attorney.
+If uncertain how to proceed, speak to a Georgia child custody attorney.

 Child custody battles can be contentious.
 When one parent is unhappy with the outcome, they can take illegal and harmful actions.
 This can be in the form of parental alienation.
 They think they are hurting the other parent, but the child is the one who suffers.
 Contact Georgia child custody attorney Sharon Jackson at (678) 436-3636 to discuss your case.